pyexcel/pyexcel/README.rst

     :target: https://pypi.python.org/pypi/pyexcel
     :alt: Supported Python implementation

 **pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
 Its mission is to let you focus on data itself and it deals with different file formats.
 ODS format support is provided by `pyexcel-ods <https://github.com/chfw/pyexcel-ods>`__ or `pyexcel-ods3 <https://github.com/chfw/pyexcel-ods3>`__.
+Additional text formats, such as **json**, **rst**, are supported through `pyexcel-text <https://github.com/chfw/pyexcel-text>`__ .
 Fonts, colors and charts are not supported.

 All great work have done by odf, ezodf(2), xlrd and other individual developers.
 This library unites only the data access code.